chenh1/biz-backend-demo/README.md

 ## What does this repository do?
 This repository serves as a demo/boilerplate for Strapi.
 Companion to [biz-web-client-demo](https://github.com/chenh1/biz-web-client-demo).

 Uses pm2 to reset application on max memory.
-Configure this in `ecosystem.config.js`
+Configure this in `ecosystem.config.js`.

+To test it out, setup a postgres database locally and plug it your credentials into `.env`.

 ## Features